 With this type of antenna, the signals go farther in one direction (gain) at the expense of other (often opposite) directions (loss).

-The higher the dBi value, the more focused the signals in the gain direction — the farther it can go — and the larger the area where there’s no signal at all.
+The higher the dBi value, the more focused the signals in the gain direction — the farther it can go — and the larger the area where there’s no signal.

 Generally, directional antennas use 9 dBi or higher values, up to 24 dBi.
 But the number varies depending on the specific device or application.

-And when you use a flashlight, there’s no light behind you at all.
-Still, the flashlight supposedly has the same light output as when you take out the reflector and let the bulb emit omnidirectionally.
+And when you use a flashlight, there’s no light behind you.
+Still, the flashlight has the same light output as when you remove the reflector and let the bulb emit omnidirectionally.

 The gist of this is that there’s no “gain” in signals.
-You only take them from one direction to concentrate in another.
+You only take them from one direction to concentrate on another.
 The total signal output remains the same.
 Almost.